Blune/TalkingFish/README.md

 ----

 The fish uses two motors to move.
 One is opening and closing the mouth.
 The other one is moving the head and the tail.
+There is also a piezo element connected to the blue wires which we guess will return a buzzing sound if the battery gets on a critical level.
+The yellow cables are connected to a photodiode which will detect a change of the lightning.
+The white cables are connected to the button on the front which will usually trigger the movement of the fish.
 ![Cables](images/cablesOriginal.jpg)

 ----